-Transmitted notes are stored on the block chain in encrypted form, together with a note commitment cm.
+Transmitted notes are stored on the block chain in encrypted form, together with a representation of the note commitment cm.

-The note plaintexts in a JoinSplit description are encrypted to the respective transmission keys $pk{enc,1..N}^{new}$.
-Each Sprout note plaintext (denoted np) consists of $(v, \rho, rcm, memo)$.
+The note plaintexts in a JoinSplit description are encrypted to the respective transmission keys $pk{enc,1..N}^{new}$ .
+Each Sprout note plaintext (denoted np) consists of $(v, \rho, rcm, memo)$ .

-[Sapling onward] The note plaintext in each Output description is encrypted to the diversified transmission key pk_d.
+[Sapling onward] The note plaintext in each Output description is encrypted to the diversified transmission key pkd.
 Each Sapling note plaintext (denoted np) consists of (d, v, rcm, memo).